ryannhally/CS390GitTutorialResubmission/README.md

 ## Creating a remote repository ADDDDDD!!!!!!

-## Adding files to your repository
+## Adding a file to the staging enviorment
+In order to practice adding a file to the staging enviorment and to later on save changes, we will create and edit a file.
+If you already have some familiarity with terminal this might seem basic, but please follow along anyway so you are able to do all future steps.

 ### Create a file
+To create a file, run the following command and replaced FILENAME with what you'd like the file to be called.
+I will be using "GitExampleFile" for mine.
+Please ensure you are still in the folder we initialized Git in.
+If not, use the "cd" command we learned above to enter into it.

 ```
 touch FILENAME.text
 ```

+### Edit the file
+To edit the file, open up TextEdit on your computer.
+If your file doesn't appear on the left hand side, enter the name you gave it into the search bar located in the top right corner.
+Once you see your file, select it and click on "open" in the bottom right corner.

+You should now see a blank file.
+Type " # I'm learning how to use Git! " and save your changes by typin cmd + S.

+Great, now we have created a file and edited it!
+Please navigate back to terminal so we can continue with the tutorial.

 ### Add the file to the staging enviornment
-Just because you've created a file does not mean Git is tracking changes to the file!
-You must add the file to the **staging enviornment** or **index**.
+Just because we've created a file in the right folder does not mean Git is tracking changes to it!
+We must add the file to the **staging enviornment** or **index**.
 This is where Git tracks what will go into your next **commit** (next up).
-Run:
+Run the following command with the file name:

 ```
 git add FILENAME
 ```
-Now the file is in our staging enviornment.
+Now Git is tracking our file!

+## Commiting changes

+Creating and editing a file
+Now we will create and edit a file using terminal.

+### Create the file

+### Edit the file

 ## Commiting changes
 Now that we've created a file and Git is tracking the changes we make to it, we can start to **commit**.
 Making a commit is like saving changes on a word document.
 You are saving the current state of the code.
 Every commit has a **commit message**, which you can use to add a brief description of the changes you've made.
 Here is how to commit: